jasooney23/MLSnake/README.md

 Please note that some of the documentation is OUT OF DATE or rudimentary, as this repository is used personally only (as such there is no need for extensive documentation).

+If you would like to test out the code:
+1. Clone this repo
+2. Install NumPy and TensorFlow (recommended that you install a gpu-compatible version)
+3. Run ```python Automatic_Script.py```
+4. Watch it learn!

+The first little while it will not be very good - it spends this time exploring the environment.
+It will take some time before it starts to "get" the game, but it's all uphill after that.